Global stocks retreat ahead of Apple, Fed; oil drop continues

 APPLE ON DECK

-Apple dipped 0.6 percent to $114.55 ahead of its results, with investors anxious to hear how many new phones it has been selling after supplier Manz cut its guidance.
+Apple (AAPL.O) dipped 0.6 percent to $114.55 ahead of its results, with investors anxious to hear how many new phones it has been selling after supplier Manz (M5ZG.DE) cut its guidance.

-Alibaba shares climbed 4 percent to $79.44 after the China-focused e-commerce giant reported better-than-expected revenue.
+Alibaba (BABA.N) shares climbed 4 percent to $79.44 after the China-focused e-commerce giant reported better-than-expected revenue.

 But BASF, whose products range from car coatings to mining acids, blamed the pressures facing major emerging markets like China and Brazil for the profit warning that knocked its shares 5 percent lower.